-This project is being proposed through an ordinance versus the annual budget process to initiate the expansion sooner, so that this program can be more fully supported by CCS revenue by the 2024 budget.
+This project is being proposed through an ordinance versus the annual budget process to initiate the expansion sooner, so that this program can be more fully-supported by CCS revenue by the 2024 budget.
 The new Human Services Supervisor positions will help provide necessary management for the new Youth Intensive Services program that was established in the 2022 budget.
 It is expected that approximately 95% of costs will eventually be funded through CCS revenues, with the remaining 5%, estimated at about \$50,000 annually, covered with local funds.
 Staff will prioritize levy resources or other revenue sources within its annual target to cover this operating impact.

-MOTION: Gaughan moved, second by Foti to approve Ordinance 177-O-041 as amended.
-Motion carried 5-0.
+MOTION: Schellinger moved, second by Walz to approve Ordinance 177-O-041 as amended.
+Motion carried 7-0.

-Ordinance 177-O-042: Modify The 2022 Department Of Health And Human Services - Special Purpose Grant Fund Budget For Enhancements To Child Welfare Infrastructure, Create One Social Worker Sunset Position, And Increase American Rescue Plan Act Funding

-Roberts and Nevicosi discussed this ordinance which modifies the 2022 Department of Health and Human Services budget to appropriate \$149,800 of additional expenditure authority in the Special Purpose Grant Fund and increases general government revenue by \$149,800 from the American Rescue Plan Act (ARPA) - Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) program.
+Ordinance 177-O-042: Modify The 2022 Department Of Health And Human Services - Special Purpose Grant Fund Budget For Enhancements To Child Welfare Infrastructure, Create One Social Worker Sunset Position, And Increase American Rescue Plan Act Funding the Special Purpose Grant Fund and increases general government revenue by \$149,800 from the American Rescue Plan Act (ARPA) - Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) program.
 In addition, this ordinance creates 1.0 FTE sunset Social Worker position.
-A summary and description of planned ordinance spending for 2022 is displayed below.